mpopov576/ml_library/README.md

 # ml_library
-Machine learning library from scratch
+Creating a machine learning library from scratch